obones/openhab-binding-openmeteo/README.md

 // retrieve historic states from the time series item const dailyWMOCodeItem = items.weather_forecast_WMO_code_Daily;
-const dailyWMOCodeHistoricItems = dailyWMOCodeItem.history.getAllStatesBetween(forecastStart, forecastEnd);
+const dailyWMOCodeHistoricItems = dailyWMOCodeItem.persistence.getAllStatesBetween(forecastStart, forecastEnd);

 // Declare a method that returns an numeric value from an historic item state.
 // This avoids duplicating this code should you want to work on multiple items at once, like what is done